★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 A submarket of Tucson covering ZIPs 85701, 85705, 85711, 85712, 85716, 85719 … University of Arizona, downtown, historic districts

 About Central Tucson: Central Tucson is the historic urban core of the Tucson metro, defined by the Tucson MLS as east of I-10, west of Wilmot Road, north of Golf Links Road, and south of the Rillito River.
-The submarket covers six ZIP codes (85701, 85705, 85711, 85712, 85716, 85719) and contains the University of Arizona main campus, downtown Tucson, and the majority of the city’s National Register historic districts including El Presidio, Armory Park, Sam Hughes, West University, Iron Horse, Barrio Viejo, Colonia Solana, and El Encanto Estates.
+The submarket covers six ZIP codes (85701, 85705, 85711, 85712, 85716, 85719) with a combined population of 209,312 residents per U.S. Census ACS data.
+It contains the University of Arizona main campus, downtown Tucson, and the majority of the city’s National Register historic districts including El Presidio, Armory Park, Sam Hughes, West University, Iron Horse, Barrio Viejo, Colonia Solana, and El Encanto Estates.
 School attendance crosses four districts.
 Homes range from $200K downtown condos to $1.5M-plus restored Sam Hughes estates, so address-level verification is essential before any offer.

 Median Sale Price